 Diabetes mellitus is a group of autoimmune diseases characterized by defects in insulin secretion resulting in hyperglycemia (an abnormally high concentration of glucose in the blood).
 There are two primary types of diabetes.
 Individuals diagnosed with type 1 diabetes (also known as juvenile diabetes) are incapable of producing pancreatic insulin and must rely on insulin medication for survival.
-Individuals diagnosed with type 2 diabetes (also known as adult onset diabetes) produce inadequate amounts of insulin.
+Individuals diagnosed with type 2 diabetes (also known as adult-onset diabetes) produce inadequate amounts of insulin.
 Type 2 diabetes is a less serious condition that typically is controlled by diet.
-Over time, diabetes can lead to blindness, kidney failure, nerve damage, hardening of the arteries and death.
+Over time, diabetes can lead to blindness, kidney failure, nerve damage, hardening of the arteries, and death.
 The disease is the third leading cause of death in the United States after heart disease and cancer.

 Randomized placebo-controlled clinical data has replicated some of these preclinical results.
 For example, a 2015 study published in The Journal of Pain reported that vaporized, whole-plant cannabis significantly reduces diabetic neuropathy in subjects resistant to other analgesics.
 Authors reported: “This small, short-term, placebo-controlled trial of inhaled cannabis demonstrated a dose-dependent reduction in diabetic peripheral neuropathy pain in patients with treatment-refractory pain. … Overall, our finding of an analgesic effect of cannabis is consistent with other trials of cannabis in diverse neuropathic pain syndromes.”
 A 2017 placebo-controlled clinical trial published in the journal Diabetes Care reported that the administration of THCV “significantly decreased fasting plasma glucose” levels and improved pancreatic cell function in type 2 diabetics.

-Several observational trials have reported that those with a history of cannabis use possess a lower risk of type 2 diabetes than do those with no history of use.
+Numerous observational trials have reported that those with a history of cannabis use possess a lower risk of type 2 diabetes than do those with no history of use.
 For example, researchers at the University of California, Los Angeles assessed the association between diabetes mellitus and marijuana use among adults aged 20 to 59 in a nationally representative sample of the US population of 10,896 adults.
-They reported that past and present cannabis consumers possessed a lower prevalence of adult onset diabetes, even after authors adjusted for social variables (ethnicity, level of physical activity, etc.), despite all groups possessing a similar family history of diabetes.
+They reported that past and present cannabis consumers possessed a lower prevalence of adult-onset diabetes, even after authors adjusted for social variables (ethnicity, level of physical activity, etc.), despite all groups possessing a similar family history of diabetes.
 Researchers did not find an association between cannabis use and other chronic diseases, including hypertension, stroke, myocardial infarction, or heart failure compared to nonusers.
 Authors concluded, “Our analysis … showed that participants who used marijuana had a lower prevalence of DM and lower odds of DM relative to non-marijuana users.”

 Croxford and Yamamura.
 2005.
 Cannabinoids and the immune system: Potential for the treatment of inflammatory diseases.
 Journal of Neuroimmunology 166: 3-18.